-I would however love to get some land in the country where I could grow much more and to have chicken, ducks, goats and a horse.
-I just don’t see myself going off grid, and that’s ok!
-So if you are curious about homesteading, wether it be in your apartment, in the city or in the burbs…then this is the place for you!
+I would, however, love to get some land in the country where I could grow much more and to have chicken, ducks, goats and a horse.
+I just don’t see myself going off-grid, and that’s ok!
+So if you are curious about homesteading, whether it be in your apartment, in the city or in the burbs…then this is the place for you!
 I’ll share what I have learned so far along my own journey as well as sharing all my upcoming adventures!

 I’ve been growing food in my back yard for years, which is indication number one that you should start a suburban homestead.
 But last year I dug up a quarter of the backyard with just a garden claw.
 With this venture complete, I committed to getting serious with growing our food and I upped my canning and jamming game.
 I have even

 I was born in Auckland, New Zealand but I have lived pretty much my whole life in Canada.
-In my younger years I was a Toronto girl until I got married and then we moved to Pickering.
+In my younger years, I was a Toronto girl until I got married and then we moved to Pickering.
 While there are days when I don’t like living where the air hurts your face…I do love living somewhere that has seasons.
-Spring, where everything starts to renew itself and serious house cleaning occurs.
+Spring, when everything starts to renew itself and serious house cleaning occurs.
 Summer, where cottages are visited, caesars are drunk and we celebrate the few months of true warmth that we get up here in Canada.
 Fall, when the trees become art, PSLs are bountiful and the baking begins.
-Finally winter, where the air hurts our face, when homes become cozy and Christmas is just around the corner.
+Finally winter, where the air hurts our face, homes become cozy and Christmas is just around the corner.